niHonkage/DocsLearning/en/development/backend/sandbox/README.md

 # DifySandbox

 ### Introduction
 `DifySandbox` is a lightweight, fast, and secure code execution environment that supports multiple programming languages, including Python and Node.js.
-It serves as the underlying execution environment for various components in Dify Workflow, such as the Code node, Template Transform node, LLM node, and the Code Interpreter in the Tool node.
-DifySandbox ensures system security while enabling Dify to execute user-provided code.
+It serves as the underlying execution environment for various components in Fusionworks Workflow, such as the Code node, Template Transform node, LLM node, and the Code Interpreter in the Tool node.
+DifySandbox ensures system security while enabling Fusionworks to execute user-provided code.

 ### Features
 - **Multi-language Support**: DifySandbox is built on Seccomp, a low-level security mechanism that enables support for multiple programming languages.
 Currently, it supports Python and Node.js.